Michigan Trucking Laws Guide

 A list of truck safety and truck driver resources to assist Michigan truck drivers.

-Learn about the lack of safety regulations by FMCSA for sleep apnea
+Learn about the lack of Michigan trucking laws and safety regulations by FMCSA for sleep apnea

 Learn about the cell phone policy for CDL drivers